jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 I already have the Rockbox utility on my machine from installing it onto my Y1.
 It sees my iPod but dies on an SSL handshake talking to rockbox.org while downloading resources.
 I don't remember this happening last time I ran this.
-I downloaded and ran the utility on anothre Linux machine and got the same result.
+I downloaded and ran the utility on another Linux machine and got the same result.
+I gave up about 45 minutes into building the tool ymself from source.

 Damn.

-Maybe this is all because it's still HFS+ and not FAT?
-It seems like most tools assume you've liberated your iPod and you're using it in Windows mode, not Mac mode.
-So I attempt to wipe the drive, but can't for the life of me figure out how to do it _correctly_ with Gtkpod or just plain old partitioning tools.
-Looks like I need to restore the hardware from iTunes.

 Now I need a Windows machine to use iTunes in Windows to reformat the iPod.
 I have a debloated Win11 VM in Gnome Boxes, I fire that up and go in to iTunes, I